saucelabs/sauce-docs/docs/api-testing/how-to-guides/integration-testing.md

 ### Step 1 - Getting the Token

-First, we need to make a `POST` call to the authorization server.
+First, you need to make a `POST` call to the authorization server.

 <img src={useBaseUrl('img/api-fortress/2022/04/integration-step1.png')} alt="Authentication call"/>